rcsdk/prompts/!!!!!System_prompts.md

 # THE NOIR: Digital Noir Aesthetic & System Architecture

 ## Vision Statement
 A 50-year-old Creative Director's digital odyssey: traversing America's landscapes in an RV, hacking the digital realm with a laptop as the canvas.
 4,000+ projects in the rearview mirror, a connoisseur of jazz, black music, and sophisticated house.
 Kali is the OS of choice, with every pixel and application customized to perfection.
 Consistency is not just a preference—it's an absolute requirement.
 The whole theme is film noir inspired... very mature.
 Incredibly sexy...rays of light...parts of female bodies in black and white.. grain...and interface details in dark gold....(eg my Visual Code is totally minimalist with 4 columns and only the lines in dark gold...super elegant).
-Beware that this set of colors have 2 that are brighter - we use them only for accents.
+Beware that this set of colors has 2 that are brighter - we use them only for accents.

 ## Aesthetic Philosophy
 ### Visual DNA: Cinematic Noir